broeker/spacebook/pages/encryption.md

 If you ever want to remove password protection, simply reverse this process and your site will no longer be encrypted at build time.

 ::: callout
-**Did you know?** Because all of your pages are being decrypted on the fly at the time of access, there is a small "flash of unstyled HTML" that occurs between each page load. *I will happily accept a pull request to smooth this out, perhaps with a loading spinner or some other mechanism that looks a bit better* 😊
+**Did you know?** Because all of your pages are being decrypted on the fly at the time of access, there is a small delay between page loads so you will see a small loading spinner that you won't otherwise see on a spacebook site. 😊
 :::